Hedera Technical Insights: Why is there no Slashing in Hedera's Proof of Stake?

 In hashgraph, nodes do not rely on other nodes making an assertion as to what should be the consensus decision on some question; for example, what is the next block.
 Instead they calculate what the other node would assert if that node were to do so.
 Honest votes occur as the protocol dictates and all a dishonest node can do is to try to outvote the honest nodes or otherwise skew consensus.

 Critically, the votes are virtual.
 Even if Alice wanted to break the rules by casting a bad vote (on the fame of some witness), then it is the other honest nodes who effectively vote for Alice – and so eliminate her ability to lie.
-The ‘Nothing at Stake' problem is logically a malicious block validator casting two votes (on which chain is canonical).
+The ‘Nothing at Stake' problem is logically a malicious block consensus node casting two votes (on which chain is canonical).
 In hashgraph, other honest nodes cast those votes on behalf of other nodes and the decision is effectively taken out of a dishonest node’s hands.

 Hedera uses the stake of a node (both its own and that proxied to it by other accounts) in two ways – to weight 1) the votes of that node when voting on consensus and 2) the payments paid to the node and those accounts to incentivize their participation.
 Neither the node’s nor the proxying account’s stake is bonded; it can be moved at any time (though the voting and payment weights will be reduced accordingly).
 For the accounts proxying to a node, there is no risk of losing that proxied stake, should the node break the protocol rules.
-There is however one scenario where the node itself will be charged a fee should it not perform the expected validation of a transaction.
+There is however one scenario where the node itself will be charged a fee should it not perform the expected processing of a transaction.
 Generally, it is the client (or a designated payer) that creates a transaction and submits it to a particular node for gossip to the network that pays the associated transaction fee (some of which goes to the submitting node and the rest to the Hedera treasury).
 A tiny fraction of that fee is the “network fee”, which covers just the cost of gossip and consensus for that transaction.
 The user is charged that fee, assuming they used a valid, non-empty account and properly signed the transaction.
 The node is responsible to make that single check: can the user afford that small fraction of the fee.
 If the node fails to do that check and the user’s account cannot pay, then the node must pay that small fraction of a cent.
 All the other nodes will have performed the small amount of work to gossip and reach consensus on the transaction and so should be compensated.

 The fee did not come from any locked up or bonded HBARs, but simply from the node’s associated account.
 The node only needs to keep perhaps one dollar’s worth of hbars in that account.
 A node will be removed if its balance drops too low as it might then be unable to pay the fee.
 Again, any accounts proxying to the node would be unimpacted.